 creating a new job offer based in existing occupational profile(s)

 .
 To do so, select from the list of occupational profiles the one(s) you want to be the basis for your job offer, and it will automatically fill the fields with the data of the selected occupational profile(s).
-You can later complete the job offer with more information and editing it where needed.
+You can later complete the job offer with more information and edit it where needed.